zuozhenggh/learning-library/data-management-library/database-consolidation/dms/introduction/introduction.md

 # Introduction

-The labs in this workshop walk you through all the steps to get started using Oracle Cloud Infrastructure (OCI) Database Migration (DMS).
-You will provision a Virtual Cloud Network (VCN), an Oracle Database 19c, an Oracle Autonomous Database (ADB) and a GoldenGate instance in order to perform a database migration using OCI Database Migration.
+The labs in this workshop will walk you through all the steps to get started using Oracle Cloud Infrastructure (OCI) Database Migration (DMS).
+You will provision a Virtual Cloud Network (VCN), an Oracle Database 19c, an Oracle Autonomous Database (ADB) in order to perform a database migration using OCI Database Migration.

 With OCI Database Migration we make it quick and easy for you to migrate databases from on-premises, Oracle or third-party cloud into Oracle databases on OCI.

 ## About OCI Database Migration

-OCI Database Migration (DMS) provides high performant, fully managed approach to migrating databases from on-premsies, Oracle or third-party cloud into OCI-hosted databases.
+OCI Database Migration (DMS) provides high performance, fully managed approach to migrating databases from on-premsies, Oracle or third-party cloud into OCI-hosted databases.
 Migrations can be in either one of the following modes:

 * **Offline**: The Migration makes a point-in-time copy of the source to the target database.
 Any changes to the source database during migration are not copied, requiring any applications to stay offline for the duration of the migration.
 * **Online**: The Migration makes a point-in-time copy and replicates all subsequent changes from the source to the target database.
 This allows applications to stay online during the migration and then be switched over from source to target database.